bscott/bscott.github.com/_posts/2012-11-18-Chef-Testing-Part-1.md

 <li>Jenkins (https://jenkins-ci.org/)</li>
 <li>Opscode Hosted Chef Account - Free Tier offers 5 nodes for free which is perfect for this post.</li>

-At the end of Part 5, I will provide a cookbook that setups the entire testing stack for you! :) Stay Tuned!
+At the end of Part 5, I will provide a cookbook that setups the entire testing stack for you! :) Stay Tuned! - New post every week.